EthKyiv/Home/content/faq/what-if-i-cant-be-there-in-person.md

 hidden: false
 category:
   - general
-title: what if I can't be there in person?
+title: What if I can't be there in person?
 order: 2
 ---
 All good! you will receive a link to a livestream, and we happily embrace support and participation from all corners of the world.